Where Do I Begin?

 - Normal newborn appearance and procedures

-- Basic relaxation techniques, breathing patterns and other comfort measures for labor
+- Basic relaxation techniques and comfort measures for labor

 You cannot over-prepare for this workshop!
 Nurses with twenty years experience find they learn a lot that they didn’t know before.
 However, the beauty of the training is that people who have never been to a birth or had a child have a fulfilling and moving experience.
 If you are uncertain about your readiness, please do not hesitate to or phone me, I am willing to help.